Cost: $2695 (market value $5195)

 We will be greeted at the airport by Roger, our guide.
-He’ll take us to our B&B accommodations (casa particulares) in Havana’s suburb of Vedado.
+He’ll take us to our B&B accommodations (casa particulares) in Centro Habana.
 We will get a layout of the city, first impressions of the architecture and lifestyle of the city dwellers.
 For evening arrivals, you may choose to settle in to your casa to rest, or join the group and go out for dinner.
-That’s the nice part of small group tours.
+That’s the flexibility of small group tours.
 Meals: Dinner

 Day 2: Havana